CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/appengine-instances.md

 ## Companies Tab

-The Companies tab lists all SAP companies assigned to the selected AppEngine Instance.
+The Companies tab lists all SAP companies assigned to the selected CompuTec AppEngine Instance.
 You can view and manage these assignments to ensure proper instance-company mapping.

     ![AE Instances Companies](./media/appengine-instances/ae-instancies-companies.png)